Bella288/Reminders-App/README.md

 * Background Service - To serve notifications to the user even if the app is closed, as long as background_service.py is running.
 * Tkinter-based Main App - For an easy-to-use user interface.
 * JSON File - For saving user reminders easily.
+* Audio File - Four Use as Notification Sound
 ## Notes
 * This app is designed for Mac and Windows.
 ## How To Use